-For those who don’t want to be constantly reaching for a pill for every ill or who are worried about chemicals, side effects, and long term problems, there are other options.
+For those who don’t want to be constantly reaching for a pill and spending a fortune on prescriptions, or who are worried about the chemicals, side effects, and long term health problems, there are other options.
 Herbs, vitamins, minerals, and essential oils offer a wide variety of benefits for many ailments.
+You just need to know where to look.

 Willow Bark – Willow bark contains the same ingredient as aspirin in a natural forming compound that fights pain, blocks inflammation, and reduces fever.